afaqirz67/Engineering_4_Notebook/README.md

 ## GPIO Pins I2C
 ### Assignment Description
 This assignment required us to use an accelerometer sensor to display the x, y, and z axis acceleration on an OLED screen.
 The hardware part is simply wiring the oled, and the accelerometer to the RPi, a three way connection.
+For the code part it was a mash up of two different programs, one sololy for the screen display and another for the axis calculations.

 ### Wiring
 <img src="https://user-images.githubusercontent.com/56890879/149384924-79daf461-5aaa-481c-a653-96a28c21cea5.JPG" width = "350" height="400" />